 So how can you get more reviews?

-Fiona Kay of Nigel Wright Group says, “We use customer feedback emails that we send out on a monthly basis to generate a consistent stream of Google reviews across our numerous different Google My Business pages.”
+Fiona Kay of Nigel Wright Group says, “We use customer feedback emails that we send out on a monthly basis to generate a consistent stream of Google reviews across our numerous different Google Business Profile pages.”

 “Our emails ask our customers to complete a short survey about how they’ve found our customer service, and at the end of the survey, we ask if they would be happy to submit a Google review.
 We’ve seen a huge increase in the number of Google reviews submitted since we introduced this initiative,” Kay says.